Treasury will unveil economic forecasts, including GDP growth and unemployment

-New projections from Treasury show that the unemployment rate can be kept under 10 per cent if the Government comes to the table with extra financial support to help the country weather the fall out of Covid-19.
+New projections from Treasury show that the unemployment rate can be kept under 10 per cent if the Government comes to the table with extra financial support to help the country weather the fallout of Covid-19.

-Without new support measures, however, the Treasury is predicting the unemployment rate in New Zealand could reach as high as 13.5 per cent if the lockdown remains at four weeks.
+Without new support measures, however, the Treasury predicts the unemployment rate in New Zealand could reach as high as 13.5 per cent if the lockdown remains at four weeks.

-If the lockdown were to be extended, that figure could reach between 17.5 and 26 per cent.
+If the lockdown were to be extended, that figure could reach between 17.5 and 26 per cent - Treasury's worst of seven economic scenarios.

+The unemployment rate at 10 per cent would imply the number unemployed would be around 275,000 people.

+The economic modelling comes as New Zealand grapples with a "once in a century" public health shock, says Finance Minister Grant Robertson.

-Finance Minister Grant Robertson said that under the scenario where New Zealand stays at level 4 for the planned four weeks, and the Government provides extra support to businesses, the unemployment rate can return to 5 per cent by 2021.
+He said that under the scenario where New Zealand stays at alert level 4 for the planned four weeks, and the Government provides extra support to businesses, the unemployment rate can return to 5 per cent by 2021.

+That extra support, according to Treasury, amounts to an extra $20 billion in support – taking the Government's total Covid-19 spending to close to $45 billion in total.

 "These should not be taken as any guide as to the Government's thinking or decision on changing alert levels," Robertson said in a statement this morning.